jupyter-governance/jupyter-foundation-governing-board/doc/funding/process.md

 ## Important links

 - First funding round:
   - [Call for Proposals, including timeline and funding targets](https://jupyterfoundation.org/community-funding-proposals/).
-Proposals are due by September 28, 2025.
+Proposals are due by October 5, 2025~~September 28, 2025~~ (we extended the deadline by one week).
 - [`jupyter-governance/funding-proposals`](https://github.com/jupyter-governance/funding-proposals) is the repository where we track proposals.
 - [This issue template](https://github.com/jupyter-governance/funding-proposals/issues/new?template=proposal.md) begins a new proposal idea, we use it to coordinate writing, discussion, and status.
 - **[This proposal template](https://docs.google.com/document/d/101cNUZbGCWUMn8LbDiSRjL5Q78e_31gN4-FqCiSp47o/edit?usp=drive_link)** has all the information needed for a new proposal.
 Authors duplicate it to do their writing in a public space.